 The adults carried large Bibles with bold print that said, THE HOLY BIBLE.
 Those words scared me.
 A long finger pointed at my face like the end of a shotgun.
 THOU SHALT NOT, WHOSOEVER SINS SHALL DIE, and God’s name was ART, IN HEAVEN, HALLOWED BE THY NAME.

-We moved back to California when I was ten.
+We moved back to California in 1960, when I was ten.
 We attended a tabernacle church called The Church of the Open Door.
 My sisters discovered the “open door” when we learned the fine art of ditching Sunday School.
 We would hang out at the Los Angeles Public Library fountain next door, until it was time for church to let out.

 We moved to the City of Orange, when there were still orange groves, in 1961.
 The city library was where I discovered books; teen romance, dog books like, Beautiful Joe, mystery and adventure books – I loved Huckleberry Finn.
 I lived at the library during the day and read most of the night at home under my sheet with a flashlight.